rohit-sahasrabuddhe/concise-networks/README.md

 ## General usage

 The `airports_example.ipynb` notebook contains a working example.
+The `synthetic_experiments.ipynb` contains the code to reproduce the results in Fig. 2 of the manuscript.

 ## Credits